HarryW217/HarryW217/README.md

 ### Hi there 👋
 My name is Harry and I am a Software Developer!

 I have recently graduated from the Northcoders' Software Development Bootcamp, where I learned JavaScript, HTML and CSS.
-In addition, I have learned Python and Typescript!
+In addition, I am learning Python and Typescript!
 I am thrilled to be on this exciting journey.

-`What am I up to right now?`: I am currently building a TV review app and a Chess game!
+`What am I up to right now?`: I am currently brainstorming ideas for a full-stack application, and I am building a Chess game!

 `Fun fact`: I love Doctor Who